dspak/CBB752_Final_Project_1.2/README.md

-#README for CBB752_Final_Project_1.2
+# Fastq Quality Statistics Plots
 ***

 Tool that generates “quality control statistics” from FastQ file.

 Note: This tool is part of a set of bioinformatic and biological structure tools created for CBB752 at Yale University in the Spring 2016.
-The website containing links to the set of tools can be found at: https://github.com/CBB752Spring2016/CBB752Spring2016.github.io
+The website containing links to the set of tools can be found at: <https://github.com/CBB752Spring2016/CBB752Spring2016.github.io>.

-__The tools that accomplish this task are named qualitystats.py and qualitystats.R__
+__The tool that accomplishes this task is named qualitystats.R__

 ***